DavidCombita/marvelApp/README.md

 ## Marvel Project

+This is the repository for the Marvel project.
+It is a work in progress 🚧.

 In this project tries explain and create all the possible tests using this application, explaining step by step how we can create all the test and that we can assimilate in android.